Investing in metal roofing is not only one of the most important renovations for your home's integrity, but it can also boost its value significantly.

 One of the lesser-known advantages is it presents less resistance to snow.
 Because metal roofs are smoother than most other roof types, it's easier for snow to slide off them.

-This is ideal if you live in an area that receives heavy snowfall.
+This is ideal if you live in an area that receives heavy snowfall like Connecticut.
 The less snow that can build up on your roof, the less likelihood there is of ice dams developing.
 Too much snow on your roof can damage your guttering system, and even cause your roof to collapse in places.

 METAL ROOFS REFLECT HEAT